 If rates on your cards aren’t substantially different, you might pay off the smallest debt first, as quickly as possible.
 Doing so can give some people a psychological boost, and help you move on to the larger balances.

-Refinance with balance transfer
+Refinance with a balance transfer or loan

 There are three common refinancing approaches: